ropensci/rnoaa/README.md

 * NOAA NCDC climate data:
     * We are using the NOAA API version 2.
 A previous version of this software was using their V1 API - older versions of this software use the old API - let us know if you want to use that.
     * The docs for the NCDC data API are [here](http://www.ncdc.noaa.gov/cdo-web/webservices/v2)
-    * GCHN Daily data is available [here](http://www.ncdc.noaa.gov/oa/climate/ghcn-daily/) via FTP and HTTP
+    * GHCN Daily data is available [here](http://www.ncdc.noaa.gov/oa/climate/ghcn-daily/) via FTP and HTTP
 * Severe weather data docs are [here](http://www.ncdc.noaa.gov/swdiws/)
 * Sea ice data [ftp://sidads.colorado.edu/DATASETS/NOAA/G02135/shapefiles](ftp://sidads.colorado.edu/DATASETS/NOAA/G02135/shapefiles)
 * NOAA buoy data [http://www.ndbc.noaa.gov/](http://www.ndbc.noaa.gov/)